joshleh/WeatherWear/README.md

 ## Training the model

-Follow along in the jupyter notebook for this section here:[Training the model](https://nbviewer.org/github/joshleh/WeatherWear/blob/Milestone3/weather-predictor.ipynb#training-the-model)
+Follow along in the jupyter notebook for this section here: [Training the model](https://nbviewer.org/github/joshleh/WeatherWear/blob/Milestone3/weather-predictor.ipynb#training-the-model)

 ### Why We Chose Random Forest (And How It Works)